 TV: FS-Midwest, FS-Wisconsin Stream the MLB Game of the Day all season on ESPN+.
 Sign up now!

-The St. Louis Cardinals and the Milwaukee Brewers meet in game two of their four game NL Central division set in MLB action from Miller Park on Friday night.
+The St. Louis Cardinals and the Milwaukee Brewers meet in game one of a three game NL Central division set in MLB action from Miller Park on Monday.

 The St. Louis Cardinals will look to stay hot after winning four straight, seven of their last eight and 13 of their last 16 games following a four game sweep of Colorado with an 11-4 win in Sunday’s series finale.
 Dexter Fowler had a double and three RBIs while Tommy Edman, Paul Goldschmidt and Matt Carpenter each had two RBIs with Carpenter going 3 for 4 with a home run while Edman and Goldschmidt each doubled.
 Yadier Molina and Lane Thomas each had an RBI to round out the Cardinals’ scoring as a team in the win while Marcell Ozuna tripled.
 Paul DeJong, Harrison Bader and Michael Wacha each chipped in a base hit to finish off St. Louis’ offense as a team in the victory.
 Michael Wacha allowed three runs on six hits while striking out seven over 4.2 innings of work, not factoring in the decision.
 Ryan Helsley got the win to improve to 1-0 on the year.
 Adam Wainwright will get the start on Monday and is 9-9 with a 4.51 ERA and 126 strikeouts this season.
 In his career, Wainwright is 16-10 with a 2.48 ERA and 207 strikeouts against Milwaukee.